Sam-J-Harris/Penguin-huddling-a-continuum-model/README.md

 # Penguin huddling: a continuum model
-Supplementary material accompanying the paper "Penguin huddling: a continuum model".
+Supplementary material accompanying [1].
 The attached MATLAB code outputs the propagation of a penguin huddle boundary and other related free boundary problems.
 Requires MATLAB and the chebfun package -- see [6] below.

 ## Map:
 It's often hard to follow which code is which, so I am providing a "map" of where to look.